 FARE received funding from the Australian Government Department of Health to develop and deliver the National Program from July 2020 to September 2024.

-The National Program aims to:
+Launching in November this year, the National Program aims to:

-- Increase Australians’ awareness of the risks associated with alcohol consumption during pregnancy and while breastfeeding, including FASD.
+- increase Australians’ awareness of the risks associated with alcohol consumption during pregnancy and while breastfeeding, including FASD

-- Increase the proportion of Australians who are aware that alcohol should not be consumed during pregnancy and that is it safest not to drink alcohol when breastfeeding.
+- increase the proportion of Australians who are aware that alcohol should not be consumed during pregnancy and that is it safest not to drink alcohol when breastfeeding

-- Increase the proportion of Australian women who intend to not drink any alcohol during pregnancy and when breastfeeding.
+- increase the proportion of Australian women who intend to not drink any alcohol during pregnancy and when breastfeeding

 The National Program has four streams: